Home » 6 Restaurants in Bend, Oregon During a Quick Trip

-Happy Hour – Boss Rambler Beer Club
+Boss Rambler Beer Club

-So your friends like beer, you say?
+It’s happy hour!
+And, your friends like beer, you say?
 Enter Boss Rambler, where there are as many taps as there are Adirondack chairs.
 Located just a block away from The Lot and near Downtown Bend, Boss Rambler’s patio is always a popular hub for gathering.
 And, with the recent addition of Unkle Kate’s Bait Shoppe just outside the patio, you can snack on fresh Maine lobster rolls.
 Boss Rambler was recently named #3 Best New Brewery by USA Today Readers Choice, and Best New Brewery in 2020 at the Oregon Beer Awards.